 Founded in 1920, Prestbury Golf Club has matured and developed into a fine parkland course - it's a real Cheshire jewel.

-Measuring 3,417 yards from the tips the Himalayas is the shortest of the three nines at Prince’s Golf Club.
-According to Tony Jacklin, the 7th hole on this unsung loop is “the best par 3 in golf that doesn’t have a bunker”.
+Measuring 3,618 yards from the tips, the re-imagined Himalayas nine is considered by many to be the best of the three loops at Prince’s Golf Club.
+According to Tony Jacklin, the 7th hole is “the best par three in golf that doesn’t have a bunker”.

 It’s classically British at Woodcote Park at the exclusive Royal Automobile Club.
 Herbert Fowler originally designed the RAC's Old golf course and it offers a lovely parkland challenge in the heart of Surrey.